The Best Margaritas in Charlotte, NC: Why Paco’s Tops the List

 For anyone looking to celebrate without overthinking it, tacos and tequila remain a combination worth repeating.
 Contact us today or make a reservation online!

-Beyond Tacos: Exploring the Rich Diversity of Mexican Dishes
+Beyond Tacos: Exploring the Rich Diversity of Tex-Mex Dishes

 When most people think of Mexican cuisine, the first thing that comes to mind is often tacos.
 While tacos are undeniably delicious and beloved worldwide, Tex-Mex food offers so much more.
 Across Mexico’s vibrant regions, centuries of culinary traditions, indigenous influences, and local ingredients have created a rich, diverse tapestry of flavors that go far beyond the tortilla.